bianca-mihaela-stan/Calculus---CDI/README.md

-# Calculus - Ilias Petre
+# Calculus

+This course was taught by Ilias Petre.

 This course gave us a very fast paced overview of Calculus.
 We covered:
 - metric spaces, number sequences, convergence, divergence